Vibrant-Media-Lab/Weather-Station/README.md

 # Weather-Station
 Arduino Weather Station by the Pitt Vibrant Media Lab

+This current branch holds the files necessary for running a web server that

+1: Makes a HTTP request from an arduino for the weather date (JSON) at a defined interval using a Job Scheduler (currently 1 hour).
+2: Takes weather data and serves it to a web site (so current readings are human readable).
+3: Uploads this data to a Google Spreadsheet.

 wStation.py contains all of python logic (getting, transforming, and serving the weather data) and code for building the web server

 Templates/index.html is defines the home pages structure